Who is ProCollect?

 - It is a violation of federal law for ProCollect to report inaccurate or incomplete information on your credit report.

 - You have a legal right to request debt validation on an alleged debt.
 Send the collection agency a debt validation letter.
 By law, they have 30 days to prove to you that the debt is really yours and the total amount is accurate.

 - ProCollect may not threaten or harass you, call you repeatedly, swear at you, or publicly publish a list of debtors.

 - ProCollect must be honest about who they are and what they are attempting to do.
-They must notify you that they are a collection agency both orally and in writing.
+They must notify you that they are a debt collection agency both orally and in writing.

 Avoid the phone.
 Never talk to a debt collector on the phone.
 The less they know about you, the better.

 Politely tell ProCollect it’s your policy to deal with everything in writing.
-Request a letter with the original debt information and then hang up.
-If they keep calling, send them a cease & desist letter.
+Ask for a letter with details about the original debt, then hang up.
+If they keep calling, send them a cease and desist letter.